Robocup-Lyontech/Robocup-Lyontech.github.io/_pages/opl.md

 ## Human-Robot Interaction

 Human-Robot Interaction is managed with a classical combination of natural language communication and use of a tablet.

- For Natural Language Understanding (NLU), we are using the off-the-shelf solution, free for non-commercial use software Snips.
-Snips offer a way to construct an offline solution for speech recognition.
-Snips uses very few resources that it can be embedded on a Raspberry Pi.
+For Natural Language Understanding (NLU) and Text-To-Speech, we are using the off-the-shelf solution, free for non-commercial use software OpenVoiceOS, based on the domotic solution, Mycroft.
+OpenVoiceOS offer a way to construct an offline solution for speech recognition.
+It uses very few resources that it can be embedded on a Raspberry Pi.
 We use an array of microphones (matrix creator one) to improve sound localization .

-Concerning text-to-speech, we are using the classical open source solution Espeak, another solution Acapella is being explored.
+OpenVoiceOS allows the use of online tools, and to switch to offline tools in case of network access problems, ensuring smooth interaction.

 For tablet interaction, we reused a web application (based on ReactJS) developed for pepper robot and successfully used during SSPL robocup@home competition in Sydney.

 ## Integration